Felicity Lott: Career

-She made her debut in 1975 as Pamina in Mozart's The Magic Flute at the English National Opera.
+She made her operatic debut at the City of London Festival in 1974 as Seleuce in Tolomeo by Handel.
+The following year she appeared as Pamina in Mozart's The Magic Flute at the English National Opera.
 In 1976 she appeared in the premiere of Henze's We Come to the River at the Royal Opera House Covent Garden and began a long relationship with the Glyndebourne Festival.
-In 1977, she recorded for Emi records Ltd, with the Choir of King's College, Cambridge and the Academy of St. Martin-in-the-Fields, conducted by Philip Ledger, the famous Charpentier's Te Deum H.146.
+In 1977, she recorded the Charpentier Te Deum H.146 with the Choir of King's College, Cambridge and the Academy of St. Martin-in-the-Fields, conducted by Philip Ledger, for EMI Records.

-She has been associated with the works of Richard Strauss including various lieder, the Four Last Songs and the roles of the Marschallin in Der Rosenkavalier and the Countess in Capriccio.
+She has been associated with the works of Richard Strauss including his lieder, the Four Last Songs and the roles of the Marschallin in Der Rosenkavalier and the Countess in Capriccio.
 She has also appeared in operettas, singing the title role in Franz Lehár's The Merry Widow at Glyndebourne, as well as Rosalinde in Die Fledermaus and the title roles in Offenbach's La belle Hélène and La Grande-Duchesse de Gérolstein.

 She has a special love for French "mélodies", German "Lieder" and the English song repertoire, particularly the songs of Benjamin Britten.
-She is a founding member of Songmakers' Almanac.
+She was a founding member of the Songmakers' Almanac.
 Her accompanist since her student days has been Graham Johnson, and they have given a great number of recitals together.
 She also has performed duet recitals with mezzo-soprano Ann Murray, baritone Thomas Allen and Austrian mezzo-soprano Angelika Kirchschlager.
 She is also featured as a soloist in a recording of the Mozart Requiem in D Minor with the London Philharmonic Choir and Orchestra.
 For Hyperion Records, Lott has recorded many songs, by Chabrier, Fauré, Gounod, Hahn, Poulenc, and Schubert, often with Graham Johnson, and for Chandos Records, songs by Richard Strauss and Wolf, among others.

 Lott is a member of the Incorporated Society of Musicians as well as Patron of the Southwell Music Festival.